EaffiliationLab/ClipboardManager/README.md

 # ClipboardManager
-Clears clipboard after one paste to avoid disaster ;)
+Clears clipboard after one paste to avoid disasters ;)